yixuanx/mymarkets.github.io/README.md

 - Kafka: Exactly once for the queue:
     - Kafka provides at least once semantics by default,
     - but it can be configured to provide exactly once semantics.
 Deduplication in Kafka depends on:
-        - A unique message ID,
+        - Unique message ID,
         - And ensuring that consumers do not process the same offset repeatedly.

 - Flink: Event based iteration, with window and watermark,
-    - then for machine learning
+    - then for machine learning, onnx

 - Nodejs ( * and python tooling ):
     - for projects delivery and demonstration,
     - for AI /math /exam as well.

-- *Stocks & Money:
-    - The CEO of Southeast Asia's largest bank warns investors: "Fasten your seat belts, we are in for a bumpy ride."
+- *Stocks /Money: The CEO of Southeast Asia's largest bank warns investors: "Fasten your seat belts, we are in for a bumpy ride."